ipbrennan90/PiMotions/docs/part1.md

 ```
 2. Navigate to `app/static` directory by running `cd app/static` in your terminal.

-3. Run `npm run docker-build`
+3. Run `npm run docker-down`, and then run `npm run docker-build`.

-This will build a Docker image based on our Dockerfile and start our containers.
-You can follow the process by watching your terminal output.
-Once it finishes, your app will be running, so you can navigate to `localhost:80` in your browser to check it out.

-4. Click on "Webcam" under "Image Source" and then click "Take a Picture".

-Note: We don't need to build the Docker image every time we want to start our app.
-If you want to start the app without rebuilding the image, you can run `npm run start`, which runs `docker-compose up` for us.

-`npm run docker-build` may take a few minutes.

-5. Check your device's resin.io page -- if the download is complete, you can also test out your "R Pi" button!
+4. Check your device's Resin page -- if the download is complete, proceed!

-6. Navigate to `localhost:80` in your browser.
+5. Navigate to `localhost:80` in your browser.
 Click on "R Pi" under "Image Source", and then click "Take Picture".

 :tada::tada::tada: